RockitBootcamp/Phoenix-Admin/Student Reviews/15.5/John Shockey.md

   - HTML: needs to study radio buttons more
   - CSS: needs to studey collapsing margins
   - PHP: needs to study array acceses, specifically reading

+- Kris: Interview, passed
+  - struggled on syntax of loops, so gave him a page of exercises to do at home to practice.